gabotronix/underpass/README.md

 ![pritunl_initial_setup](https://user-images.githubusercontent.com/9207205/93722506-e065fd00-fbc9-11ea-9e2f-8c249533c0d7.png)

-The page will show some kind of a Privacy error due to Pritunl using a self-signed certificate.
+The page will show a notification like (_Your connection is not private_).
+This is due to Pritunl using a self-signed certificate.
 Proceed anyway.

 Pritunl will then ask you to issue a command from SSH in order to retrieve the admin password.
 Issue the command below:
 ```